 - Research, or

 - It is fair use if you give credit to the owner of the protected YouTube video’s copyright.

 - If you download a YouTube video and modify and edit it adding original materials of your own to make a creative version but do not intend to generate profit from it, it is fair use.
 Such examples are parodies of popular songs and clips for entertainment.

 - Furthermore, you must add "no copyright infringement intended " to the description of the videos you modified.

 - Lastly, it is also legal if you download YouTube videos that belong to you.
 For instance, recorded shows from a TV, music videos you purchased from iTunes, or videos you have ripped from your DVD.

-Even if YouTube is not able to track and ban you when you download a youtube video using a third-party video converter and downloader without signing in, it is still safer if you download YouTube videos in Fair Use instances.
-You can try DumpMedia Video Converter if you are looking for a video converter and downloader.
+Even if YouTube is not able to track and ban you when you download a youtube video using a third-party video downloader, it is still safer if you download YouTube videos in Fair Use instances.
+You can try DumpMedia Video Downloader if you are looking for a downloader.

 Section 4 - Let's Wrap it Up

 To wrap up our discussion, here are the key takeaways you should remember: